Ayush-sparky/global-apply-hub/README.md

-# 🌍 Foreign Education Consultancy Website
+# 🌍 Foreign Education Consultancy Website (Global Apply Hub)

 A modern, fully responsive web application designed for a foreign education consultancy.
 Built using Next.js and Tailwind CSS, the site helps students explore study-abroad options and contact the consultancy with ease.